boozallen/aissemble/extensions/extensions-security/extensions-authzforce/README.md

         -  ```keytool -import -file cacert.pem -keystore aissemble-secure.jks -storepass password```
 1. Add the jks file to your environment and set the following krausening property to point to your keystore location
     - ```keystore.file.location=/path/to/my/keystore.jks```
-1. Use one of the authentication methods from com.boozallen.aiops.cookbook.authorization or create your own class that imlements the AiopsSecureTokenServiceClient interface (_currently we have one for Keycloak and one for simple JWT_)
+1. Use one of the authentication methods from com.boozallen.aissemble.cookbook.authorization or create your own class that imlements the AissembleSecureTokenServiceClient interface (_currently we have one for Keycloak and one for simple JWT_)
     - Add the following to your code
     -
     ```
-      AiopsSecureTokenServiceClient aiopsSecureTokenServiceClient = new AiopsSimpleSecureTokenServiceClient();
+      AissembleSecureTokenServiceClient aissembleSecureTokenServiceClient = new AissembleSimpleSecureTokenServiceClient();
-      aiopsSecureTokenServiceClient.authenticate("aiops", "password");
+      aissembleSecureTokenServiceClient.authenticate("aissemble", "password");
-      String token = aiopsSecureTokenServiceClient.getJWTToken();
+      String token = aissembleSecureTokenServiceClient.getJWTToken();
     ```
     - You can then use the information contained in the JWT token to allow/deny access